Bismuth-Consultancy-BV/MLOPs/README.md

 # Notes
 - We have provided a basic example file in this repo.
 You can find it in the `hip/` folder.
 - This plugin installs quite a few dependencies.
-You can find them in `requirements.txt`
+You can find them in `requirements.txt`.
+- Digital Assets (HDAs) are stored and distributed in the expanded format.
+You can use [hotl](https://www.sidefx.com/docs/houdini/ref/utils/hotl.html) to collapse them if need be.